 What's Behind The Alarming Spike In HIV Infections In Panama?

-A short man with a ponytail peaks through a crack in a sheet-metal fence, calling out to see if anybody's home.
+A short man with a ponytail peeks through a crack in a sheet-metal fence, calling out to see if anybody's home.
 His name is Dario Garcia and he's checking on some people with HIV to make sure they're taking their meds.

 Garcia walks through the muddy yard, past chickens and scrawny dogs to the cinder block house.